kiminh/XGrad-CAM/README.md

 This is a simple script of experimental proof for our claim that given an arbitrary layer in ReLU-CNNs, there exists a specific equation between the class score and the feature maps of the layer.

-Usage: `python proof.py`
+Usage: `python Proof_verify.py`

 The result will show that `class_score-gradients*feature-bias_term=0`

 ----------

 These codes are based on https://github.com/jacobgil/pytorch-grad-cam.
-Thanks to Jacob Gildenblat for the beautiful original code.
+Thanks to the author Jacob Gildenblat for the beautiful original code.